 Alabama Layoffs — January 2012

-Employers in Alabama logged 6 WARN Act notices in January 2012, involving roughly 1,807 workers — climbing above December and up 163% versus January 2011.
+Employers in Alabama submitted 6 WARN Act notices in January 2012, putting at risk an estimated 1,807 workers — up substantially from December and up 163% versus January 2011.
 The average filing covered 301 workers, with 4 closures among the notices.

 Industry Breakdown